 Let the brownies cool before slicing into 12 pieces.
 Serve and enjoy!

-Save this recipe by pinning this picture to your Pinterest board for later use!
+Save this recipe by pinning this to your Pinterest board for later use!

 Keto Avocado Brownies

 - Melt chocolate in a microwave or using a double boiler.
 Put the peeled avocado in a bowl and add all the wet ingredients.
 Smash the avocado with a fork and mix the ingredients well.
 Alternatively, if a food processor is available, use it for a smoother result.

 - Prepare a separate bowl for the dry ingredients.
 Whisk them together then add to the avocado mixture.
 Stir until everything is combined.

 - Pour the batter into a baking dish greased with coconut oil.
 Even out the surface with a flat spatula and bake for 35 minutes.

 - Remove from the oven and leave to cool before slicing into 12 pieces.
 Serve in a plate with 2 slices of fresh avocado (optional) and enjoy.

 To make avocado brownies without flour, blend ripe avocados with cocoa powder, eggs, sweetener of your choice, vanilla extract, and baking soda until smooth.
 You can replace regular flour with almond flour or coconut flour.
 Pour the mixture into a greased baking dish, optionally adding sugar free chocolate chips or nuts for extra texture and flavor.
 Bake in a preheated oven at 350°F for about 25-30 minutes or until a toothpick inserted into the center comes out clean.

 Store avocado brownies in an airtight container in the refrigerator for up to 3 days for the best freshness.
 You can also freeze them, wrapped individually in plastic wrap and then placed in a freezer bag, for up to 3 months.
 Thaw overnight in the refrigerator or at room temperature for a few hours before serving.